BOS-Bae/Balance-indirect-reciprocity/README.md

 ## Eigenvector

-* eig_nr.jl : code for diagonalization of transition matrix, where there is no self-loop.
+* eig_nr.jl : code for diagonalization of the transition matrix, where there is no self-loop.

 * L6_eig.cpp : code (Stern Judigng rule) to conduct power-method including self-loop.